 Darren Johnson received his B.S. from the University of Texas, Austin and went on to complete a Ph.
 D. program at the University of California, Berkley.
 He has been at the University of Oregon since 2003 and is currently an Associate Professor of Inorganic, Organic, Supermolecular, and Materials Chemistry.
 His research projects include developing specific metal chelators for a variety of toxic and environmentally hazardous metals; investigating the synthesis and applications of inorganic cluster compounds; and using multiple weak interactions within small molecule receptors to target environmentally and biologically relevant substrates.

-FIG Assistant: Camryn Long
+FIG Assistant: Charlotte Geissberger

 Week of Welcome FIG Meeting